Glif 5th, Minda

 ‘Stop it!’
 Ka’harja exclaimed, grabbing his mother and pulling her upright.

-Distro pulled away from her son and gasped.
+Distro pulled away from her son and gasped again.
 ‘Ka’harja your arms!
 What happened?’

 ‘Splinters,’ Ka’harja sighed, turning over his arms to examine the almost-invisible flecks in his dark skin.
 ‘From the firewood?’